 Step 2.
 Did you use a USB connection cable or a USB-C adapter?
-If yes, take the USB drive out, and directly plug it in the USB port.
+If yes, take the USB drive out and directly plug it in the USB port.

-Occasionally, your Mac has already recognized the USB flash drive but not shown it on the desktop.
-Thus, you should go to Finder > Preferences > General and make sure the "External disks" option is ticked.
-Then you'll see the USB flash drive showing up on Mac desktop.
+Occasionally, your Mac has already recognized the USB flash drive but has not shown it on the desktop.
+Thus, you should go to "Finder > Preferences > General" and make sure the "External disks" option is ticked.
+Then you'll see the USB flash drive showing up on the Mac desktop.

 When you cannot find the USB drive on the desktop or in the Finder, try to look for it in the System Information section, which is usually a hidden place for average Mac users.

 Step 1.
-Go to Applications > Utilities > System Information.
+Go to "Applications > Utilities > System Information".

 Step 4.
 Wake up the computer after a few seconds by pressing any key.

 Step 1.
-Go to Applications > Utilities > Disk Utility.
+Go to "Applications > Utilities > Disk Utility".

 Step 3.
-Select the USB drive and click "Unmount" at the top toolbar, unplug the USB and plug it back in 10-15 seconds.
+Select the USB drive and click "Unmount" at the top toolbar.
+Unplug the USB and plug it back in 10-15 seconds.

 Step 1.
-Open Terminal in Utilities, type: diskutil list and press Return.
+Open Terminal in Utilities, type: diskutil list, and press Return.

 Step 2.
-Find the disk number of your USB flash drive, type: diskutil info disk2 and press Return.
+Find the disk number of your USB flash drive, type diskutil info disk2, and press Return.
 (Replace 2 with the disk number of your USB flash drive.)

 Step 3.
-Type: diskutil eject disk 2 and press Return.
+Type diskutil eject disk 2, and press Return.

 Step 4.
-Type: diskutil list and press Return.
-When the USB disappear from the Terminal list, close the window.
+Type diskutil list and press Return.
+When the USB disappears from the Terminal list, close the window.

 Step 5.
 Close Terminal and open Console to inspect your drive errors.